Sample Control 103:

 • Generating receipts to reduce debt or to invest in other existing assets or new development.

+There is a process in place to identify properties that may be considered for disposal against criteria set out in the asset management strategy.
 All void properties are tested against these criteria, based on detailed, comprehensive stock condition data.
 Properties currently in occupation may also be selected for disposal for strategic reasons or if they have very high costs to the landlord and / or the tenant.
 Wherever possible, a decision on whether a property is planned for disposal takes place while it is still occupied, so that it can be removed from the rent debit and marketed for sale as soon as it becomes void.